Better for Animals

 Organic vs Free Range – what’s the difference?

-There so many food labelling systems it can be confusing to know what to look for.
+There are so many food labelling systems it can be confusing to know what to look for.
 Farms not Factories have created a comprehensive guide to labelling on meat products to help you get a better understanding of what each label means.

 Meat provenance is extremely important to me, and I do not buy anything but organic chicken and pork.
 Outdoor access and lack of antibiotics and growth hormones is the type of meat that I grew up with, this is why I wouldn't want my son to grow up any differentlyOlia Hercules Chef, food writer and Guardian rising star of 2015